phaldiya/advanced-date-parser/README.md

 advanced-date-parser
 =====================
+* NO dependency on other packages
+* Also work with typescript
 * A date parser middleware, to parse date into Javascript Date Objects
-* Also work with typescript
 * Javascript utility to parse date attributes into date objects